discord-tickets/docs/docs/self-hosting/index.md

 - **Node.js v18** or higher (with NPM, PNPM, or Yarn)
 - **2 free ports** (only 1 needs to be open)
 - at least **120MB memory** available
+    - 150MB recommended for large guilds
 - at least **500MB disk** space available
+    - 750MB recommended for archiving in large guilds
 - a [supported database](#supported-databases) (MySQL recommended)

 Using `git` is strongly recommended.